kylefritz/kevinclicks/README.markdown

 `pip install -r software/requirements.txt`

-For the hardware part, try to follow the Fritzing File `remote.tf`
+For the hardware part, try to follow the Fritzing File `remote.fz`